aklinkert/JWebSocketChat/README.markdown

 * *container*: The container in which the messages and outputs should be placed in.
 * *inputField*: The input field the user types new messages in.
 * *inputSubmitButton*: The send-button.
-If you don't want a "send"-Button in your Design you are able to pass a object like this: $("<input type="text" />").
+If you don't want a "send"-Button in your Design you are able to pass a object like this: $("&lt;input type="text" /&gt;").
 * *userList*: The container in which the connected users will be shown in.
 * *toEnable*: A set containing elements to enable when the connection is established.
-This paramter is optional and can be given with f.e. an empty div ($("<div>").
+This paramter is optional and can be given with f.e. an empty div ($("&lt;div&gt;").
 * *toDisable*: A set containing elements to disable when the connection is established.
-This paramter is optional and can be given with f.e. an empty div ($("<div>").
+This paramter is optional and can be given with f.e. an empty div ($("&lt;div&gt;").
 * *nameInput*: The input field where the user has to enter his name in.
 * *urlInput*: An input field for the server URI.
-If you want to force the usage of a server then you could pass an generated input field with the server URI instead (like this: $("<input type="text" />")
+If you want to force the usage of a server then you could pass an generated input field with the server URI instead (like this: $("&lt;input type="text" /&gt;")
 * *connectButton*: The button used to connect to the server.
 Could be triggered by script.
 * *disconnectButton*: The button used to disconnect from server.
 * *noUserID*: The id for the "No users in Chat." entry.